Love Is a Many Stupid Thing

-Love Is a Many Stupid Thing is a 2004 comedy film written, produced and directed by Wong Jing and starring Eric Tsang, Chapman To, Natalis Chan, Shawn Yue, Lam Chi-chung and Raymond Wong Ho-yin.
+Love Is a Many Stupid Thing is a 2004 Hong Kong comedy film written, produced and directed by Wong Jing and starring Eric Tsang, Chapman To, Natalis Chan, Shawn Yue, Lam Chi-chung and Raymond Wong Ho-yin.
 The film is a parody of the 2002 hit film Infernal Affairs, which featured Tsang, To and Yue.
+The film based in a bizarre and nonsense war between police and the triads.

 Plot

 Inspector Nat (Natalis Chan) send three undercover cops Ray (Chapman To), Tom (Shawn Yue) and Chubbie (Lam Chi-chung) to infiltrate triad boss Sam (Eric Tsang).
 Sam also sent Watson (Raymond Wong Ho-yin) as a mole to the police force.
 During their mission, Ray, Tom and Chubbie fall for three beautiful policewoman Angel (Belinda Hamnett), Leila (Race Wong) and Sharon (Iris Wong).